RafaGago/base_library/readme.md

      scenarios.
   5. Provides a wrapper with a simpler interface.

+* A custom modification of the MSMC queue which is suitable for variable-length element storage:
+  1. It's broken in prepare and commit actions, so you can get direct access to the internal array memory to avoid memory copying.
+  2. Allows variable-size producers only using the same underlying array (the algorithm is as cache-friendly as the original one).
+  3. Uses some bits of the CAS counters as a broadcast signaling/tagging mechanism that can communicate with producers (on MP mode) or consumers (on MC mode).

 * The equally beautiful and famous Dmitry Djukov's MPSC intrusive queue with some addons:
   1. Multiple node single push.